 When you mix Dream Whip with cream cheese, it becomes this amazing dreamy filling with all that cream cheese goodness.
 It makes an excellent strawberry no bake dessert.

 Yes, you can freeze it.
 In fact, you can freeze it either before or after you add the berry topping.
+Just be sure it’s in a airtight container or covered really well so it doesn’t get freezer burn.
+It should last up to 6 months in the freezer.

 - Strawberry Shortcake